Outdoor Recreation Leadership

-This course is designed to provide both theoretical and practical knowledge of group leadership in an outdoor setting.
-Topics will be presented in lecture, discussed in various leadership scenarios, and then applied in group outings that the students will plan and lead.
-Special emphasis will be placed on group safety issues and risk assessment/risk management.
+Provides group leadership theoretical and practical knowledge in an outdoor setting.
+Presents topics in lecture to be discussed in various leadership scenarios and applied in student planned and lead group outings.
+Emphasizes group safety issues and risk assessment/risk management.

 2. Show basic knowledge of outdoor leadership theory and practice.

 3. Make educated decisions regarding outdoor conditions, environments, group safety, and risk management.

 4. Plan extended group outings involving backcountry travel, including logistics such as trip itinerary with backup options, food planning, emergency plan.